 Respiration is the exchange of oxygen and carbon dioxide between the body and the environment.
 It is essential for human life.
 Breathing subtly influences the PPG signal, providing opportunity to use the PPG for respiratory monitoring.
-The effects of breathing on the PPG include: frequency modulation induced by respiratory sinus arrhythmia; and baseline wander, amplitude and pulse width modulation (changes in the width of the systolic portion of the pulse wave) 1 induced by intrathoracic pressure changes during respiration (see Figure 8).
+The effects of breathing on the PPG include: frequency modulation induced by respiratory sinus arrhythmia; and baseline wander, amplitude and pulse width modulation (changes in the width of the systolic portion of the pulse wave) (Lázaro et al 2013) induced by intrathoracic pressure changes during respiration (see figure 8).